-- the Planning, Zoning and Building Department.
-Based upon the results of an inspection, the building official may require repair or removal of a wireline communications facility. - c.
+- ii.
+Inspections shall be conducted by an engineer licensed to practice in the State of Florida.
+The results of such inspections shall be provided to the Planning, Zoning and Building Department.
+Based upon the results of an inspection, the building official may require repair or removal of a wireline communications facility. - iii.
 Following the completion of construction of a wireline communications facility in the Village, the owner shall submit a report to the Village Engineer certifying "as-built" compliance with the permitted structural and electrical parameters.
-The Village shall conduct a post-construction inspection to verify the submitted report and confirm the constructed facility does not present a public safety hazard. - (14) Existing wireline infrastructure.
+The Village shall conduct a post-construction inspection to verify the submitted report and confirm the constructed facility does not present a public safety hazard. - (13) Existing wireline infrastructure.

-- a.
-Notwithstanding the above provisions of this section, wireline communications facilities in existence as of , may be replaced with equal or less visually impacting facilities after approval by the Village Engineer or his/her designee, and same are processed through the permitting process outlined herein. - (15) System maintenance.
-Scheduled maintenance shall be performed so as to ensure the integrity of the structures and adjoining wirelines and to minimize potentially hazardous conditions, and to minimize the existence and effect of any downed lines in the Village's rights-of-way. - (16) Modifications or replacements.
+- i.
+Notwithstanding the above provisions of this section, wireline communications facilities in existence as of April 23, 2019, may be replaced with equal or less visually impacting facilities after approval by the Village Engineer or his/her designee, and same are processed through the permitting process outlined herein. - (14) System maintenance.
+Scheduled maintenance shall be performed so as to ensure the integrity of the structures and adjoining wirelines and to minimize potentially hazardous conditions, and to minimize the existence and effect of any downed lines in the Village's rights-of-way. - (15) Modifications or replacements.
 Modification or replacement of any utility pole supporting wireline communications facilities in the Village shall be subject to permit approval of the Village Engineer consistent with the requirements of this section.
-Any removal or replacement of communications facilities that substantially changes the physical dimensions of a wireline system shall be subject to permit approval. - (f) Cooperative determination.
-In the event an applicant demonstrates, in writing, to the satisfaction of the Village Engineer, or designee, that the operation of this section produces a result which is either: (i) overly burdensome and a hardship on the applicant, and is inconsistent with the general public welfare; or (ii) inconsistent with the intent of the particular provisions of this section, and inconsistent with the general public welfare, the applicant and the Village Engineer, or designee, shall cooperate to determine an appropriate location and aesthetic design for the utility pole for the proposed wireline communications facility.
-In any such cooperative determination there shall be a preference for collocation with existing wireline communications facilities or other utility facilities, or for use of unused space on existing wireline communications facilities. - (g) Underground installation; relocation.
+Any removal or replacement of communications facilities that substantially changes the physical dimensions of a wireline system shall be subject to permit approval.

+32 (f) Cooperative determination.
+In the event an applicant demonstrates, in writing, to the satisfaction of the Village Engineer, or designee, that the operation of this section 33 34 produces a result which is either: (i) overly burdensome and a hardship on the 35 applicant, and is inconsistent with the general public welfare; or (ii) inconsistent with the intent of the particular provisions of this section, and inconsistent with the general 36 public welfare, the applicant and the Village Engineer, or designee, shall cooperate to 37 38 determine an appropriate location and aesthetic design for the utility pole for the 39 proposed wireline communications facility.
+In any such cooperative determination 40 there shall be a preference for collocation with existing wireline communications facilities or other utility facilities, or for use of unused space on existing wireline 41 communications facilities.
+42

+(g) Underground installation; relocation.
 Any wireline communications facility to be located underground shall comply with the provisions of this subsection, to the extent not prohibited by federal law, state law or applicable PSC rules and regulations.